 Drones first came into the SAR operative scene to act as the replacement for expensive usage of helicopters and light aircraft.
 This is because using this type of aircraft is proven to be expensive and sometimes are not effective.

-Hence, some SAR team adopted UAS to further assist the surveillance activity but later on drones proved to be capable to serve other aspects and processes of.
+Hence, some SAR team adopted UAS (Umanned Aerial System) to further assist the surveillance activity but later on drones proved to be capable to serve other aspects and processes of rescue and accident management operations.

 Of course, drone is widely used in reconnaissance and surveillance in many sectors such as in military.
 The effectiveness of drones in monitoring and surveillance uses in SAR is mainly credited to its capability to mount many types of camera payload.